 IT charters charters from Gatwick to The Netherlands, Spain, France, Belgium and Germany.
 UK Armed Forces trooping contracts were obtained.

-The fleet in 1961 saw 3 DC3, 4 Avro York 3 Bristol Freighter, 2 DH Doves and 3 Ambassadors work incredibly hard.
+The fleet in 1961 comprised of 3 DC3, 4 Avro York ,3 Bristol Freighter, 2 DH Doves and 3 Ambassadors.
+They were all put to work.
 The Freighter aircraft carried cargo as far away a Australia, Singapore, Iran, India and all points East.
-There had been no change in UK aviation law, but Dan Air managed to increase it's network.
+There had been no change in UK aviation law, but Dan - Air managed to increase it's network.
 Fares on the Bristol - Cardiff - Liverpool route had been £5-3s to just £3-18s with the fare from either Bristol or Cardiff to Newcastle priced at £5-6s.
 Those fares were one way - the discount was not as generous on a return flight!
 At the time Fred Newman, the company chairman, sited the Ministry of Aviation were at blame as they had increased landing fees at Municipal Airports.
-Charter flights were increasing.
+Charter flights continued to increase.
+With new Tour Operators springing up everywhere.
 An average UK holiday would cost £20 and a Spanish Holiday around £40.
-Affinity flights were now very popular.
+Affinity flights had began.
 The system was wide open to abuse.
-Dan Air was now a popular airline with Tour Operators.
-Many airlines that were around in the 1950's had now folded.
-Although competition was fierce Dan Air was holding its own.
+Dan - Air had secured itself as a popular airline with Tour Operators.
+They had a reputation for reliability unlike many contemporary airlines that had now folded.
+Although competition was fierce Dan Air was strengthening its position.

 4 January - Plymouth-Cardiff /Bristol-Liverpool schedule was extended to Newcastle.